DCC-EX/dcc-ex.github.io/docs/download/turntable-ex.rst

+.. include:: /include/include.rst
 *******************
-Turntable-EX
+EX-Turntable
 *******************

-Turntable-EX is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.
+|EX-TT| is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.

 .. rst-class:: dcclink